olaishola05/olaishola05/README.md

 A FullStack Developer with experience in building bespoke enterprise application that scales.

-- 🌱 I’m currently working on improving my crafts in Web Development
+- 🌱 A graduate of Microverse Full Stack Web Development with over 1yr remote work experience
 - 👯 I’m looking to collaborate with other content creators
 - 👨‍🎓 Life student of JavaScript
 - 💇‍♂️ Pronouns: He/Him